WuYuntaoTheGreat/jcs-middleware/README.md

 ## In Express app.js

     app.use('/', require('jsc-middleware')(options));
     app.use('/', express.static(path.join(__dirname, 'public')));

-**WARNING**: jcs middleware *MUST* go *BEFORE* static middleware, because it depends on static middleware to render the compiled js/css/html files.
+**WARNING**: jcs middleware *MUST* go *BEFORE* static middleware, because it does not render output directly and output to express, instead it depends on static middleware to render the compiled js/css/html files.

 ## Options: